alec-jackson/studious-engine/README.md

 If you'd like to use it right now you'll probably need to do a fair amount of work on get things working as needed.
 Although we hope it'll provide a good starting reference for working with OpenGL.

+# Installing The Studious Library

+The studious library can be installde by simply passing the `-i` argument to the buildScript.
+This will run cmake --install on your build directory, and add the compiled library and headers to your sysroot.
+The complete command to execute from the project's directory is:

+`./setupBuild.sh -i`

+# Studious Template Project

+After installing the studious library on your system, you can clone the template project at https://github.com/Weetsy/studious-template and run its setupBuild script to run an empty base project.
+You can compile and run this new studious project the same way you build and run the engine example:

+`./setupBuild.sh -r`

+This template will need to be periodically updated when breaking changes are made to certain base components in studious.
+If this template project no longer compiles, file an issue in the studious repository and we will fix it.

 ### Other Projects From Us
 [OpenGL Pong](https://github.com/alec-jackson/OpenGLPong) a OpenGL version of the original Atari pong.